Last updated on December 20th, 2022 at 02:56 am

 Then there’s the fact that golf is typically played outdoors in a setting that promotes vitamin D synthesis.
 This micronutrient boosts immune function and ensures proper bone health in kids and adults.

-It’s also not a bad thing to remember that spending time in natural light supports normal melatonin function, helping you and your kids get a good night’s sleep.
+Another benefit?
+Spending time in natural light supports normal melatonin function, helping you and your kids get a good night’s sleep, not to mention the natural boost in your mood that comes from spending time outdoors.

 The Costs Associated with Golfing